-The Master of Arts in strategic communication and leadership (MSCL) is a 30-credit hour program which brings both theoretical and Christian perspectives to bear on practical problems and provides a foundational understanding of communication through interdisciplinary foundation courses.

-This program pairs students with mentors who are influencers in communication.
-Mentors share valuable insights, professional development tips and personalized support throughout the program.
-Working with a mentor, students develop the skills important to communication professionals.
-Students also individualize their program and develop a sustainable professional portfolio and growth plan.
+The Master of Arts in strategic communication and leadership (MSCL) is a 30-credit hour program, which brings both theoretical and Christian perspectives to bear on practical problems and provides understanding of communication through interdisciplinary foundation courses.
+Students are paired with mentors who are influencers in communication and share valuable insights, professional development tips, and personalized support throughout the program.
+Students develop skills important to communication professionals, individualize their program, and develop a sustainable professional portfolio and growth plan.

-MSCL MISSION AND GOALS
+PROGRAM MISSION AND GOALS